nethesis/falconieri/README.md

 * `YEALINK_PASSWORD` Password for access to Yealink provider
 * `YEALINK_RPC_URL` The URL for XML-RPC requests of Yealink provider
 * `YEALINK_DISABLE` Enable/Disable the provider, default `false`

+## Other projects

+[Tancredi](https://nethesis.github.io/tancredi/) is a phone provisioning engine ideal for internet deployments.